thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ### Undefined

 `undefined` represents a value that hasn't been defined.
 A variable that has not been assigned a value is of type `undefined`.
-A function returns `undefined` if a value was not returned which is the default.
+A function returns `undefined` if a value is not returned, which is the default.

 ```javascript
 var x;